Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising: Experiment

 \subsubsection{Ablation on PND}

+PND plays a vital role in bridging between physics-based noise modeling and learning-based noise modeling. {The decoupled noise components are shown in Fig.~\ref{fig:pnd_gen}: frame-wise noise captures the spatial inconsistency of spatially variant noise, band-wise noise isolates row- and column-direction pattern noise, and pixel-wise noise exhibits no spatial correlation.
+Modeling global spatially variant noise is particularly challenging for neural networks with limited receptive fields.
+By significantly enhancing the learnability of the noise model, PND enables PNNP to accurately represent different levels of noise and generate realistic noise.}

-PND plays a vital role in bridging between physics-based noise modeling and learning-based noise modeling.
-To demonstrate its effectiveness, we select two classical physics-based noise modeling methods (Gaussian and ELD) as baselines and then explore the case of direct learning without noise decoupling.
+To demonstrate the effectiveness of PND, we select two classical physics-based noise modeling methods (Gaussian and ELD) as baselines and then explore the case of direct learning without noise decoupling.
 As shown in Table~\ref{tab:ablation}, compared to the classical physics-based noise modeling, PNNP retains substantial superiority in noise modeling.
 As shown in Fig.~\ref{fig:ab_a} and Fig.~\ref{fig:ab_b}, both Gaussian and ELD exhibit low R$^2$, indicating their challenges in modeling long-tailed distributions.
 The comparison between Fig.~\ref{fig:ab_c} and Fig.~\ref{fig:ab_i} demonstrates the robust capability of our method in modeling long-tailed distributions.
 However, considering Table~\ref{tab:ablation} and Fig~\ref{fig:ablation}, PNNP without noise decoupling struggles to cover the complete noise distribution, leaving noticeable pattern noise residues, which indicates the indispensability of PND for the entire framework.